So what is the best option for roof moss removal?

 - Pressure – high pressure cleaning is best suited for roofs where a roof coating application is desired (never have you roof coated without a pressure clean first, roof coatings don’t stick well to dirt!), as it provides the most effective and thorough cleaning possible.
 A word of warning though, make sure the company you choose to do this will use a rotary cleaner and not traditional hand held lances, as blasting away with a high pressure lance, w

-- Bio – Biocide treatments come in two main forms, the traditional one uses a strong chemical agent to kill the moss, usually Bleach or acid based, and in various strengths.
+- Biowash – Biocide (moss killer) treatments come in two main forms, the traditional one uses a strong chemical agent to kill the moss, usually Bleach or acid based, and in various strengths.
 The preferred option (and the one we use) is not bleach or acid based and contains no caustics, is very effective when used properly, and is regarded as being highly biodegradable.
 Ideally the roof should be scraped and brushed clear of surface growths before application (biocide works on the roots and spores which it can’t always get to when there is heavy growth present) and should ideally be applied in dry weather to give it a chance to work properly

-- Man – Manual scraping on its own for roof moss removal is a poor option, as it does not remove the roots and spores which can cause quick regrowth of the problem.
+- Manual scrape/brush – Manual scraping on its own for roof moss removal is a poor option, as it does not remove the roots and spores which can cause quick regrowth of the problem.
 However if done alongside a Biocide or Softwash treatment it is a better option than pressure cleaning for long term roof moss removal

 So to sum up:

-- Rotary pressure clean = newer roofs or any roof before a coating is applied
+- Rotary pressure clean = any roof before a coating is applied

-- Scrape & Biocide = any roof that requires moss removal without a coating
+- Scrape & Biocide = any roof that requires moss removal without a sealer or coating

-- Scrape & brush = on it’s own is not long lasting, and has no cleaning effect
+- Scrape & brush = on it’s own is not long lasting, and has no cleaning effect on the tiles

 - Pressure washing = not generally recommended for roofs unless followed by a coating, and only when done by a rotary cleaner